 Staika Users

+The Staika is all about simple – but simple does not by any means equate to “sparse.”
+Easy to pitch, immensely stable, remarkably spacious, and quite light, the Staika is an excellent “go to” tent for any use where sturdy strength is the high priority.
 We originally designed the Staika for paddle tourers, who wanted a highly stable, fully free standing tent for handling tricky pitching conditions.
 Since then, it has garnered a large, loyal following amongst a wide assortment of other adventurers: mountaineers, polar travelers, and ski tourers find it a supremely stable base camp tent in all conditions; bicycle tourers love its simplicity and completely free standing construction; and even regular backpackers find great comfort in its roominess and relatively light weight as well as in its strength and stability.

-The Nallo 2 is fast becoming a favourite among camping and outdoors enthusiasts.
+enthusiasts.
 It’s a great offering from the popular SWEDISCH TENT MAKER HILLEBERG.
-Their products are used the world over and are commonly found in the UK as well.
+Their products are used the world over and are commonly found in the

 Foto: Hilleberg Nallo 3GT